Brooklyn

 Vincent is a lifelong rock musician and songwriter from Bellingham, Washington, who started teaching himself guitar and piano as a toddler.
 By the age of 10, he was playing semi-regular gigs around Washington state, belting out KISS, AC/DC, and Blue Oyster Cult covers as well as original material.
 He has played in rock bands and as a solo act since middle school.

 Vincent graduated from Portland State University in 2020 with a bachelor’s degree in Philosophy.
 A prolific songwriter, he has independently released six full-length studio albums since 2016, with a seventh on the way.
-Currently, Vincent can be found playing lead guitar for Bald By Choice, bass for Annie Collette, Swear Tapes, and Oxa, as he continues to front his solo band.
+Currently, Vincent can be found playing lead guitar or bass for dozens of groups around Brooklyn including Annie Collette and Swear Tapes, as well as continuing to front his solo band.
+His favorite artists are Deerhoof, Guided by Voices, and Thin Lizzy.
 Outside of music, he enjoys making collages and reading philosophy.

-Vincent has taught at three different School of Rock locations across the country.
+Vincent taught at two different School of Rock locations across the country before joining School of Rock Brooklyn, where he became Music Director in the summer of 2025.
 As a teacher, he strives to establish and grow the student’s independent love for and curiosity about music.

 School of Rock is where music and learning come together